 The digital landscape is ever-changing, but one thing remains constant: data-driven campaigns are the most successful.
-You need accurate data on your audience and their behaviours to provide relevant content and at the appropriate time.
+You need accurate data on your audience and their behaviors to provide relevant content at the appropriate time.

 First and foremost, who are your target demographics?